-- 23 32 Q. And as it's made plain here, there was no referral to 24 -- there was no referral made to the Regional Penile 25 Cancer Service until February 2020?
-10:22 - A. Yeah.
-So there wasn't a Regional Penile Cancer Service established until January 2020.
-So two units within the region had made bids to be the host service.
-That process was ongoing in 2019.
-Towards the end of 2019 it was established that the host service would be based 1 2 at the Western Trust and that two surgeons, two 3 urologists at the Western Trust would be providing that 4 service.
+1 it was established that the host service would be based 2 at the Western Trust and that two surgeons, two 3 urologists at the Western Trust would be providing that 4 service.
 That came into being in January 2020.
-5 33 Yes.
-Could I just bring you to the recommendations, or 10:22 Q. 6 the findings of this SAI.
+5 33 Q. Yes.
+Could I just bring you to the recommendations, or 10:22 6 the findings of this SAI.
 If we go to DOH-00097.
 So 7 if you just actually go back to the bottom of 96.
-SO 8 it's saying that: 9 "The MDM should have recommended urgent staging and 10 10.23 11 simultaneous referral either to a regional or 12 supraregional penile cancer specialist group..."
-13 14 - you of course correctly say it didn't exist: 15 10:23 16 "... or to a surgeon with appropriate expertise for all subsequent management."
-17 18 19 So I suppose in the absence of supraregional group the 20 other option is to place this in the hands of a 10:24 21 specialist rather than retaining it amongst apparently 22 non-specialists in Southern Trust.
+So 8 it's saying that: 9 10 "The MDM should have recommended urgent staging and 10:23 11 simultaneous referral either to a regional or 12 supraregional penile cancer specialist group" 13 14 - you of course correctly say it didn't exist: 15 10:23 16 "or to a surgeon with appropriate expertise for all 17 subsequent management."
+18 19 So I suppose in the absence of supraregional group the 20 other option is to place this in the hands of a 10:24 21 specialist rather than retaining it amongst apparently 22 non-specialists in Southern Trust.
 Is that a 23 reasonable point to make?
-24 I think looking at it through the lens of 2023 perhaps Α. 25 it is, but I would counter that in Northern Ireland 10.24 historically penile cancer surgery would have been 26 conducted in all of the units.
-Most penile cancer 27 surgery is relatively straightforward.
-The capability 28 29 to do an inguinal lymphadenopathy or lymphadenectomy

-1 would have been certainly part of the competency of 2 most of the surgeons who undertook major cancer work.
-So it's perhaps a question you should ask Mr. O'Brien 3 about whether he felt competent to do an inguinal 4 5 lymphadenectomy.
+24 Α. I think looking at it through the lens of 2023 perhaps 25 it is, but I would counter that in Northern Ireland 10:24 26 historically penile cancer surgery would have been 27 conducted in all of the units.
+Most penile cancer 28 surgery is relatively straightforward.
+The capability 29 to do an inguinal lymphadenopathy or lymphadenectomy would have been certainly part of the competency of 2 most of the surgeons who undertook major cancer work.
+3 So it's perhaps a question you should ask Mr. O'Brien 4 about whether he felt competent to do an inguinal 5 lymphadenectomy.
 Personally I've had training in this.
-10:25 I spent a full year working in a regional penile cancer 6 service in the West Midlands.
-So I, at that point in 7 my career I would have felt very confident about doing 8 an inquinal lymphadenectomy, and I certainly could have 9 10 done the penile cancer surgery myself.
-10.25

-12 I think you come to recognise though that it is a -- it 13 forms a very small part of our workload and certainly 14 in the West Midlands it was centralised, so the move to centralise the service in Northern Ireland was a 15 10:25 16 sensible move, and, you know, the numbers of cases are 17 small every year, they're probably fewer than 30.
-SO I 18 think if this had of been a year later it would have 19 been referred, you know.
+10:25 6 I spent a full year working in a regional penile cancer 7 service in the West Midlands.
+So I, at that point in 8 my career I would have felt very confident about doing 9 an inguinal lymphadenectomy, and I certainly could have 10 done the penile cancer surgery myself.
+10:25 11 12 I think you come to recognise though that it is a it 13 forms a very small part of our workload and certainly 14 in the West Midlands it was centralised, so the move to 15 centralise the service in Northern Ireland was a 10:25 16 sensible move, and, you know, the numbers of cases are 17 small every year, they're probably fewer than 30.
+So I 18 think if this had of been a year later it would have 19 been referred, you know.
 So that's just the 20 difference.
-10:25 The NICaN position on this, I think it's set out at 21 34 Q.

-21 34 Q. The NICaN position on this, I think it's set out at WIT-85345.
-And this is the NICaN guidance from 2016, and it provides that:

-25 "Patients with penile cancer should be managed by 10:26 26 specialist penile cancer teams working at the supra 27 network level."

-So, again, that wasn't a feature of life in Northern
+10:25 21 34 Q. The NICaN position on this, I think it's set out at 22 WIT-85345.
+And this is the NICaN guidance from 2016, 23 and it provides that: 24 25 "Patients with penile cancer should be managed by 10:26 26 specialist penile cancer teams working at the supra 27 network level."
+28 29 So again that wasn't a feature of life in Northern